-Your car is controlled by many complex electrical modules which read and contol data from houndreds of parts on your vehicle.
-If one of these parts is faulty or reading incorrectly then this is when a warning light may appear.
+Your car is a very complex machine which reads and contols data from houndreds of parts on your vehicle.
+If one of these parts is faulty or reading incorrectly, this is when a warning light may appear.
 If a warning light has illuminated on your dash then you should get it checked as soon as possible by a professional.
 Ignoring a warning light can cause damage to your engine and make your vehicle dangerous to drive.

-We charge £29 for a basic diagnostic check, which allows for half an hour of labour reading the fault codes and looking into the fault.
-If the fault has not been located within this time or we feel that a proper investigation requires more time, we will contact you to ensure that you are happy for us to proceed.
+We charge £29 for a basic diagnostic check.
+If the fault has not been located within the included time or we feel that a proper investigation requires more time, we will contact you to ensure that you are happy for us to proceed.
 To make sure you understand our process and pricing, we will keep you constantly updated about the progress of the analysis.